 You have a gemstone ring that you wear every day, but do you know how you can tell if it needs to be repaired?
 There are some telltale signs that the prongs of your ring have to be fixed, but most people overlook these clues and unknowingly expose their gemstones to risk.

-Usually, rings snag for two main reasons: One or more of their prongs are raised or they are worn out.
+Usually, rings snag because one or more of their prongs are raised, they are bent, or they are worn out.

 Let’s see what can be done for your prongs in each case.